Downtown Fort Wayne Developments: Part 2

 Former Schaab Metals Building

-The project will maintain the existing brick façade and painted ghost advertisements of the late 19th-century building but will add a rooftop and outdoor dining and gathering space.
+Schaab Riverfront Plaza plans to maintain the existing brick façade and painted ghost advertisements of the late 19th-century building, but will add multi-level patios, outdoor dining spaces, and enclosed glass staircases.
 According to building plans, the interior will also be demolished for better functionality and will include new elevators, stairwells, restrooms, and mechanical systems.
-The project is a part of the larger Riverfront development project, which has already completed projects like the Riverfront at Promenade Park.
-Preliminary timelines show interested tenants can occupy the space in 2025.